top of page

 • Cracked or damaged driveways

-• Broken curbs or sidewalks
+• Broken sidewalks or curbs

-• Landscaping damage during placement or pickup
+• Landscaping damage during drop-off

-• Damage to fences, garages, or parked vehicles
+• Damage to fences, garages, or buildings

 Bodily Injury Claims

-• Medical expenses
+• Medical bills

 • Legal defense costs

-• Settlements or judgments
+• Settlements or court judgments

 Legal Defense Costs